Bachelor of Science Industrial and Systems Engineering

 Increase Production Efficiency with an Industrial and Systems Engineering Degree

-When you pursue an industrial and systems engineering degree, you’ll explore the business and process side of engineering by learning process design, plant layout, routing, and production mix.
-You’ll graduate with the skillset you need to work as an engineer with business acumen and an understanding of architectural design.
+In the field of engineering, well-trained employees are often valued for their experience.
+In Liberty’s Bachelor of Science (B.S.) in Industrial and Systems Engineering, you’ll explore the business and process side of engineering by learning process design, plant layout, routing, and production mix.
+You can graduate with the skillset you need to work as an engineer with business acumen and an understanding of architectural design.

-Pursue Your Engineering Degree with Confidence
+Pursue Your Degree with Confidence

 - As an engineering major, you’ll have multiple opportunities for hands-on learning with required labs in our state-of-the-art facilities.